A stone’s throw from Sweden’s capital is the Stockholm archipelago, made up of thousands of islands that stretch deep into the Baltic Sea.

 Island hopping across this archipelago gives you the opportunity to hike, kayak, sail, swim and cycle in pristine terrain.
-All found less than an hour from the cosmopolitan streets of Stockholm.
+And, you can find all of this less than an hour from the cosmopolitan streets of Stockholm.

-Explore uninhabited islands for a true escape to nature.
+Explore uninhabited islands for the ultimate escape to nature.
 Or, tour the 150 settled isles that are home to charming villages and small coastal towns.

 This archipelago, also known as “skärgården” to the locals, is a group of islands that extends 80 kilometres (50 miles) east from Stockholm’s city centre.
 It is the largest archipelago in Sweden, and the second largest in the Baltic Sea.